Hugh McGing

-Hugh McGing (born July 11, 1998) is an American professional ice hockey center who is currently playing with the Springfield Thunderbirds in the American Hockey League (AHL) as a prospect to the St. Louis Blues of the National Hockey League (NHL).
-While playing NCAA Division I ice hockey with the Western Michigan Broncos, he was drafted 138th overall by the Blues in the 2018 NHL Entry Draft.
+Hugh McGing (born July 11, 1998) is an American professional ice hockey center for the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL).
+While playing NCAA Division I ice hockey with the Western Michigan Broncos, he was drafted 138th overall by the St. Louis Blues in the 2018 NHL entry draft.
 Following this, McGing spent four seasons with the Broncos becoming Captain and a First Team All-American.
 In 2021 he was assigned to the Blues' AHL affiliate, the Utica Comets.

 Early life

 McGing was born on July 11, 1998, in Chicago, Illinois, to parents James and Breda McGing.
 His two older brothers, Liam and James, both played hockey.

 Playing career

 Amateur

-Growing up in Chicago, Illinois, McGing began his minor ice hockey career with the Niles Rangers then to travel hockey with the Park Ridge Northern Express.
+Growing up in Edison Park, Illinois, McGing began his minor ice hockey career with the Niles Rangers then to travel hockey with the Park Ridge Northern Express.
 He then played AAA hockey with Team Illinois, Chicago Young Americans and the Chicago Mission 14U and 16U AAA of the High Performance Hockey League.
 In 2014, McGing signed a United States Hockey League (USHL) pre-draft tender with the Cedar Rapids RoughRiders.
 The Roughriders gave up their 1st round draft pick for McGing.
 During his second season with the RoughRiders, McGing signed a National Letter of Intent to play with the Western Michigan Broncos for the 2016–17 season.